roblaing/webgames/ricerocks/README.md

 <h4>Specific event properties</h4>

 In Erlang jargon, the value of the event would be called a <em>message</em>.
-Unlike Erlang, JavaScript allows variables to be overwitten, so instead of responding with a <em>message</em>, as in the above example, the event can be communicated to the listening loop by writing to variables which it reads.
+Unlike Erlang, JavaScript allows variables to be overwitten, so instead of responding to received messages with responce messages, the response to an event can can be communicated to the listening loop by writing to shared variables for it to read.

+Even in this small example, I encountered weird bugs in the spaceship appearing to get confused about its current variable values, so it's not a good programming technique for running a bank.

 Something I discovered refactoring my old code is that the keyCode attribute for
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent">keyboad events</a> is deprecated,